 Andy Myers Lodge is well known for its rustic, meticulously maintained lodge and cottages, beautiful setting and excellent fishing.
-The camp is hidden away in a quaint location on a bay named after beautiful Eagle Lake, just outside Vermilion Bay, Ontario Canada.
+The camp is hidden away in a quaint location on a bay named after the lodge founder on beautiful Eagle Lake, just outside Vermilion Bay, Ontario Canada.

 Besides being committed to making your stay as comfortable and relaxing as possible, there is a strong emphasis on providing you with Canada fishing information.
-The owner, Steve Herbeck, has developed a reputation as one of North America’s top guides and fishing instructors.
+Head guide, Steve Herbeck, has developed a reputation as one of North America’s top guides and fishing instructors.

 Your week will begin with an orientation seminar complete with marked fishing maps, demonstrations on productive patterns and techniques to help get you started catching fish.
 All guests and staff are introduced so everyone feels welcome and at home.
 This is followed up with a Wednesday night gathering to discuss any new or changing patterns and techniques that have developed during your stay.